 How to Write a Research Project.
 (Video) Scholarship is a conversation among knowledgeable people and writing a research project teaches you how to participate in that conversation.

-Here is a sample paragraph we’ll be referring back to on occasion throughout the series.
+Here is a sample paragraph we referred back to on occasion throughout the series.
 As a bonus, it includes a variety of references as examples of correct APA citation style.

-12/2 How to Find Literature for Your Project.
-This talk will show you how to use the library’s databases to find contributions to the scholarly literature that you can use to frame your research problem and inform your thinking.
-It includes demonstrations of selected databases.
-(Sign up here.)
+How to Find Literature for Your Project.
+It is important to learn how to use the library’s databases to find contributions to the scholarly literature that you can use to frame your research problem and inform your thinking.

-19/2 How to Write about Theory.
+How to Write about Theory.
 Your theory section lets you shape the reader’s expectations of your object.
 This talk will explore some ways to build a conceptual framework or model to that end.
-(Blog post.)

-26/2 How to Write about Method.
+How to Write about Method.
 In your methods section you are giving your readers insight into what you have done to collect your data so that they will trust your results.
 In this talk we’ll discuss how best to do that.

-4/3 How to Write the Analysis.
+How to Write the Analysis.
 The analysis tells your reader what your data shows.
 It’s important here to distinguish between your observations and the conclusions you draw from them.
 This talk will help you do so.
-(Blog post.)

-15/4 How to Write the Introduction and Conclusion.
+How to Write the Introduction and Conclusion.
 A good research paper needs to have a strong introduction and conclusion to open and close your presentation.
-In this talk, we’ll provide you with a paragraph-by-paragraph strategy for composing them.

-29/4 Formatting and Referencing.
+Formatting and Referencing.
 Before submitting you’ll want to make sure that your written work meets the formal requirements of a good academic writing.
-In this session, we’ll talk you through the main points.
-Afterwards, the “reference bar” will be open.